-15 Best Newsletter Examples to Inspire You in 2019
+15 Best Newsletter Examples to Inspire You

 In our previous post, we showed how to make your first email campaign successful and how to improve current ones in 10 simple steps.
 Today, we’re going to show you the best email newsletter examples (in our opinion) for your inspiration.

 Subject line: Don't just talk about saving the oceans.
 Run For The Oceans

 Like Elvis Presley sang “A little less conversation, a little more action please”.
 He was so right.
 Many people just talk, only a few act.

 This email newsletter example stands out and inspires us with the subject line!
 Everyone who is really concerned with ecology and our future will certainly open this email.

 Adidas encourages us to participate in its event, as it is going to donate $1 for each km run to Parley School.
 This money will be used to “teach youth on the threat of marine plastic pollution”

 Not only is this email a caring gesture of love to Earth, but also part of a perfect product launch campaign.
 With this email, Adidas once again promoted its new shoe model that was made from upcycled marine plastic waste.

 Great news: Adidas promises to use only recycled plastic by 2024.